SnowLegend-star/SnowLegend-star/README.md

 - 🔭 I am pursuing my Master's degree at NEU, with a focus on vector search.
 - 🥰 I have a strong interest in low-level computer systems and am currently studying distributed databases.
 - ⚽ Football and badminton are the two sports I am most passionate about right now.🏸🏸
-- 🏔️ I have always believed that fate smiles upon those brave enough to carve their path through thorns and surmount every challenge that dares to stand in their way.
+- 🏔️ I have always believed that fate smiles upon those brave enough to carve their path through thorns and surmount every challenge that dares to stand in their way.✨✨
-##- ⚡ Let us, together, march forward with unyielding spirit and unwavering resolve.✨✨

 ![](https://raw.githubusercontent.com/SnowLegend-star/SnowLegend-star/refs/heads/output/github-contribution-grid-snake-dark.svg)